Is

 we

-are strictly an online business, and do not offer local product pickup
+are strictly an online business, and so do not offer local product pickup

-We're happy to answer your technical questions and
+We're always here to answer your technical questions and

 product inquiries via email, usually within 24 hours.
-Contact
+You can contact